akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 There is no validation parameters in this column type!

 ### Reference entity column type (EE only)
-If you already use the reference entity feature to handle your ingredients, materials, colors as records... you can easily use them in your table attribute.
-To do so, you just have to select the `reference entity` column type, and choose the reference entity to link, in order to get all the existing records as options.
+If you already use the reference entity feature to handle your ingredients, materials, or colors as records you can easily use them in your table attribute.
+To do so, you just have to select the `reference entity` column type and choose the reference entity to link, in order to get all the existing records as options.

 :::info
 It's impossible to create records from a table attribute.